APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

   here foo is a package(class?), Bar is an object and someMethod is a method

-  you can also import and object to not repeat them:
+  you can also import an object to not repeat them:

   <pre>
    <code>